HIMANSHUMISHRA389/Farfetch/README.md

 # Farfetch

-Farfrtch is an E-Commerce website anyone can buy products easily from our website.
+Farfetch is an E-Commerce website anyone can buy products easily from our website.

 # Farfetch.com-Clone